David Windham

-David Rogers Windham (born March 14, 1961) is a former American football linebacker in the National Football League for the Washington Redskins.
-He played college football at Jackson State University and was drafted in the ninth round of the 1984 NFL Draft by the New England Patriots.
+David Rogers Windham (born March 14, 1961) is an American former professional football player who was a linebacker for the Washington Redskins of the National Football League (NFL) in 1987 NFL season.
+He played college football for the Jackson State Tigers and was selected in the ninth round of the 1984 NFL draft by the New England Patriots.

 Early life

 Windham was born in Mobile, Alabama and attended C.F.
 Vigor High School in Prichard, Alabama.
 He then attended and played college football at Jackson State University.

 Professional career

-Windham was drafted in the ninth round of the 1984 NFL Draft by the New England Patriots, but never played for the team.
+Windham was selected in the ninth round of the 1984 NFL draft by the New England Patriots, but never played for the team.
 He was signed in 1987 by the Washington Redskins.
 The 1987 season began with a 24-day players' strike, reducing the 16-game season to 15.
 The games for weeks 4–6 were won with all replacement players, including Windham.
 The Redskins have the distinction of being the only team with no players crossing the picket line.
-Those three victories are often credited with getting the team into the playoffs and the basis for the 2000 movie The Replacements.
+Those three victories are often credited with getting the team into the playoffs and the basis for the 2000 film The Replacements.

+In 2018, Windham was awarded a Super Bowl ring for playing for the Redskins in 1987, the year they won Super Bowl XXII.